jw7914/CS3083_Demo/README.md

 # Running code

-- Start both frontend and server at the same time
+- Start both frontend and server at the same time in different terminals
   - npm run dev (to run vite for frontend)
   - node server.js (to start up backend)